cloudmobi/CloudmobiSSP/AdMob_Mediation_Integration_Guide_For_Android.md

 ![image](https://user-images.githubusercontent.com/20314643/34600301-c64459c0-f231-11e7-8ab5-67a61423e5ea.png)

+(1)Class Names should match the ad formats in Cloudmobi -- for example, if you are integrating rewarded video ads, the class name should be:

  ```
-(1)Class Name should follow to the ad formats in  cloudmobi, for example, if you are integrating the rewarded video ,class name should  be:com.cloudtech.admob.mediation.CTRewardedVideoAdapter
-(2)Parameter is the slot ID in CloudMobi platform.
-You can figure it out in your app list
+ com.cloudtech.admob.mediation.CTRewardedVideoAdapter

  ```

+(2)Parameter is the slot ID in the CloudMobi platform.
+You can find it in your app list on the Cloudmobi platform

 ![image](https://user-images.githubusercontent.com/20314643/34601111-7ecc1b88-f235-11e7-90e1-017785793815.png)